Octatum/SmileAbroad/content/faq/question-06.md

 ---
 layout: faq
 title: Question 06
-question: Does NeighborHealth include flight bookings with their packages?
+question: Does SmileAbroadCo include flight bookings with their packages?
 date: '2018-09-10T10:46:45-05:00'
 ---
-No, the Neighbor**Health** experience is limited to your physical **arrival** in Mexico all the way through your **departure**.
+No, the SmileAbroadCo experience is limited to your physical **arrival** in Mexico all the way through your **departure**.

 This includes: